aws/eks-anywhere/docs/content/en/docs/getting-started/baremetal/bare-spec.md

 ### workerNodeGroupConfigurations.name (required)
 Name of the worker node group (default: md-0)

+### workerNodeGroupConfigurations.autoscalingConfiguration
+Configuration parameters for Cluster Autoscaler.

+>**_NOTE:_** Autoscaling configuration is not supported when using the `InPlace` upgrade rollout strategy.

 ### workerNodeGroupConfigurations.autoscalingConfiguration.minCount
 Minimum number of nodes for this node group's autoscaling configuration.